jharwell/libra/docs/dev/core-dev-guide.rst

 #.
 Thou shalt not bring thy favorite language's style into another language.

    E.g., don't write C++ code in the same style you would write python code.
+That means don't bring python's conventions for naming, memory model etc., into C/C++--at best you will annoy other developers, and at worst introduce bugs.

    Also called "Man With His Favorite Hammer" mentality.

 #.
-Thou shalt not reinvent the wheel.
+Thou shalt not reinvent the wheel when it is *possible* to avoid doing so.

    Before implementing something from scratch, check if it (or something close to it) is in the standard library.
 If it is--USE IT.
 If it's not, check if